Hogging the shots

 Some governments pre-ordered enough vaccines to inoculate their citizens several times over, depriving other countries of early shots.
 Wealthier nations hedged their bets on the most promising vaccines before clinical trials had finished to secure more than enough shots to cover their population.
 But this forced other countries into a desperate hunt for vaccines, delaying their roll-outs.
 Here’s a look at the global situation.

-Vaccine doses ordered relative to population (% as of June 18)
+Vaccine doses purchased relative to population (% as of July 23)

 What is Covax?